typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 ### Left and Right

-The declarations `float: left;` and `float: right;` take an element out of the normal flow and place it on the left or right side of its parent container.
+The declarations `float: inline-start;` and `float: inline-end;` take an element out of the normal flow and place it on the left or right side of its parent container.
 <!-- .balance -->

 Any text *siblings* will then flow around the element—like a *text wrap*—filling up any available space to its side.
 They will go as far up as the top of the *floated element*: